 Cybercriminals’ security measures

 Van Wegberg studied criminology in Leiden, but was eager to focus more on cybercrime.
-After graduating, he became a doctoral candidate in the cybersecurity research group in the Faculty of TPM, where he now works as a post-doctoral researcher.
+After graduating, he became a doctoral candidate in the cybersecurity research group in the Faculty of TPM, where he now works as a assistant professor.
 Van de Laarschot learnt about cybersecurity as part of a minor.
 “My main interest is in the human side of technology.
 I’m fascinated by cybercriminals’ behaviour and what motivates the choices they make.”
 This is clearly reflected in his graduation project, in which he is focusing on the cybersecurity measures that cybercriminals use (or don’t).
 He is investigating how they protect themselves, the choices they make in this and, of course, what their vulnerabilities may be, so that the FIOD can track them down effectively.
 “What surprised me was the scale at which these criminal markets operate.
 It’s also interesting to get an insider view of the work that the FIOD does.
 Obviously only to a certain extent, because a lot of information is also confidential and anonymised, but you do gain an understanding of what a digital detective can do.
 You definitely hear some exciting stories during team meetings.
 This definitively adds an extra dimension to my graduation project.”

 Basis of trust